pydio/pydio-doc-admin-guide/1_installation_guide/9_install_pydio_troubleshooting.md

 After that you can restart your apache2:
 `sudo service apache2 restart`

-And the "Security Breach" error is gone!
+The "Security Breach" error should now be fixed.

-##IoncubeLoader issue:
+## IoncubeLoader issue:

 The second and one the most important extension for Pydio-enterprise is "IonCube Extension"; First you need to know if your system it's a 32Bits or 64Bits :
 `uname -a`